SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/about_this_documentation.en.md

 and if you get help which you think could be of use within these documents, be sure to add your contribution!
-We can update these documents, but it's much easier for everyone when we get contributions from outside the normal committers.
+We can update these documents, but it is much easier for everyone when we get contributions from outside the normal committers.